PeterQiu0516/RoboAdvisor/README.md

 # RoboAdvisor - A Portfolio Selection Recommendation System
 A portfolio selection recommendation system based on Markowitz Mean-Variance Model and Black-Litterman Model implemented on the App `Navigator`.

-This is my first practical project during my internship at Asset Pro in Beijing.
+This is my first practical project during my internship as a data analyst at a leading fintech company in Beijing.
 And the project is already implemented on the `Navigator` financial APP with thousands of users.

 [Documentation File (Chinese Version)](https://github.com/PeterQiu0516/RoboAdvisor/blob/master/RoboAdvisor%20Documentation%20(Chinese%20Version).pdf)